Sometimes I Just Want to Be Alone

 Everyone needs a room of one’s own, some more often than others.
-In Part I of this series, clinical psychologist Dr. Ellen Hendriksen explores some common—and not so common—variations on the state of seclusion.
+In Part 1 of this series, Savvy Psychologist Dr. Ellen Hendriksen explores some common—and not so common—variations on the state of seclusion.

 Page 1 of 2

 There are a thousand reasons to utter this phrase.
 Time alone may mean basking in the peace of a silenced phone and a stack of books after a non-stop workweek.
 It may mean time to write, compose, code, tinker, or otherwise revel in creative solitude.
 Or, the request may be yelled by a sullen teenager through a slammed door.
 Or it may be your rationalization to avoid potential social awkwardness.